 David Rechter's important new history conveys the special nature of Bukovina Jewry while embedding it in the broader historical frameworks of Galician, imperial Austrian, and east central European Jewish societies.
 Carefully tracing the evolution of the tangled relationship of state and society with the Jews, from the Josephinian Enlightenment through absolutism to emancipation, he brings to light the untold story of the Jewish minority in the monarchy's easternmost province, often a byword for economic backwardness and cultural provincialism.
 Here, at the edge of the Habsburg monarchy, Jews forged a new society from familiar elements, a unique hybrid of eastern and western European Jewries.
 Bukovina Jewry was both and neither: its history can help us understand the crucial east/west fault line within European Jewry in the modern era.

-David Rechter is University Research Lecturer in Oriental Studies, University of Oxford, Research Fellow in Modern Jewish History at St Antony’s College, Oxford, and Fellow in Modern Jewish History at the Oxford Centre for Hebrew and Jewish Studies.
+David Rechter is Professor of Modern Jewish History, University of Oxford, Research Fellow in Modern Jewish History at St Antony’s College, Oxford, and Fellow in Modern Jewish History at the Oxford Centre for Hebrew and Jewish Studies.
 He is the author of The Jews of Vienna and the First World War (2000, paperback 2008), also published by the Littman Library.